infarmasistemas/city_scanner/README.md

-    Notifications on screen whenever a URL is down and when it's back up Email notifications when URLs go down and when they come back up (so as not to clog your email box) You can setup a list of email addresses to be contacted when a change in status occurs
+    Notifications on screen whenever a URL is down and when it's back up Email notifications when URLs go down and when they come back up (so as not to clog your email box) You can setup a list of email addresses to be contacted when a change in status occurs Users can only work with resources related to their user IDs

 ## Regarding notifications (toastr, email...)